shepuk/CIPROJECT1-QUAYSIDE-ARCADE/README.md

 ## Milestone Project One
-- This project tasked me with creating a static website with three pages using front end technologies.
+- This project involved creating a static website with three pages using front end technologies.
 Additionally, content should be justified, functional, presented logically, accessible and responsive.
-- Quayside Arcade is a fictional modern arcade/bar/cafe, and a project which I have created to display and test front end abilities.
+- Quayside Arcade is a fictional modern arcade/bar/cafe.
 HTML, CSS and Bootstrap were primarilly used, along with other tools which will be outlined in this ReadMe.
+- Deciding on a modern bar/cafe/arcade as my project theme gives me plenty of choice when deciding on content and design.
+A broad range of technologies can be used and the website can be expanded greatly in the future.
-- The website consists of three main pages, with some page section link functionality also used for easier navigation.
+- The website consists of three main pages (and a 404 page).
 A home page gives users a quick overview of the business offerings, and returning visitors quick access to upcoming events.
 For customers who would like to explore further, an 'explore' page goes into greater depth of the business offerings.
 Finally, a contact page provides users with contact and address information.
+- Chosing this project allowed me to explore a range of front end technology and greatly expand my design, development and testing knowledge.

 ## Live Project
 [View the live project here.](https://shepuk.github.io/CIPROJECT1-QUAYSIDE-ARCADE/)